What's 1989?

 from power of the Communists in that country.

-The Power Struggle is resolved by Battle Cards very much like the ones in
+The Power Struggle is resolved by a separate deck very much like the Battle Deck in

 Hannibal.
 The same match and counterattack mechanism is used: one side has the